rahulraghu94/radio-transceiver/README.md

-Using RF24 libraries to implement a simple program on Beaglebone Black, placed on the quadcopter, to act a simple reciever.
+Using mlsorensen's RF24 libraries to implement a simple program on Beaglebone Black, placed on the quadcopter, to act a simple reciever.
-Using JeeLibs Libraries by JeeLabs to implement a simple C Program on the Ardiuino Controller to act as a radio transmitter for the Quadcopter.
+Using mlsorensen's RF24 library to implement a simple C Program on the Ardiuino Controller to act as a radio transmitter for the Quadcopter.

 The Radio Tranceiver is an nRF24L01 IC.
 The range is about 100m.
 The range can